Tuesday, 15 July 2014

 There was some sort of army barracks at the edge of town, promising well for at least a bar in the village, but despite the many prosperous looking houses, the only shops in the place were a pharmacy and a “Country’s Grill”, which naturally was closed.
 This was the village that we had been relying on for our second breakfast, if we had been able to follow our intended route this morning.

 We still had hopes as we crossed the bridge, as there seemed to be café-like buildings on the other side, but we were disappointed.
-There was nothing for it but to keep going along the river road, which was pretty enough.
+There was nothing for it but to keep going along the river road, which was picturesque enough.

 A few kilometres further on we came to a roundabout.
 The road to the right led over another bridge and into the village of Pouzay, but we were not keen to go there if it was going to be like Nouâtre.
 We asked a man who was waiting at a bus stop, and to our amazement he said that Pouzay had three bars and three restaurants.